Cycling-Gaudu takes maiden grand tour win as Roglic retains Vuelta lead | Sports-Games

 Cycling-Gaudu takes maiden grand tour win as Roglic retains Vuelta lead

-Slovenian Primoz Roglic retained the overall leader's red jersey, tied on time with Ecuador's Richard Carapaz with Ireland's Dan Martin in third place, 25 seconds behind.
-Enric Mas is still Movistar's best-placed rider in fifth place, 1:54 off the pace, 50 seconds ahead of teammate Soler.
+Slovenian Primoz Roglic retained the overall leader's red jersey, tied on time with Ecuador's Richard Carapaz.
+Ireland's Dan Martin was in third place, 25 seconds behind.
+Enric Mas is still Movistar's best-placed rider in fifth, 1:54 off the pace, 50 seconds ahead of team mate Soler.

 - READ MORE ON: